Discover what new parents need most from your nursery at church.

 The people seem to be nice enough, but I wonder if they have any experience or training.
 Let’s see: 1, 2, 3, 4.
 Okay, there should be at least one adult per four babies.
 I hope they have backup in case more babies come.
 I’d love it if just one familiar face could greet my baby week after week so she’d have some consistency.

 The toys look cute enough.
 I hope they’re all age-appropriate.
 Hmmm.
 Some of this equipment may not have been checked for recalls yet.
 Does all the staff know that my baby is too old for the swing but too young for the walker?
 Are the toddlers and infants separated?
-Surely all the cabinets are childproofed.
+Surely they childproofed the cabinets.
 Do they disinfect the toys each week?
 Uh-oh, are sick babies allowed in here?

 How do I know that someone can’t walk in here and take my baby?
 I know pedophiles and kidnappers seek easy targets.
 I don’t care as much about my diaper bag getting mixed up, but I want to make sure they don’t get my baby confused with another baby.
 Is my baby kept in this room at all times?
 My friend came out of the service the other week, and it took her half an hour to find her baby!
 A volunteer was walking around the halls with her baby.
 I couldn’t handle that happening to me.